diku-dk/futhark-book/modules.rst

 the product of an array of numbers (we should probably have picked a more generic name than ``sum`` for this function).

-Operationally, each application of a parametric module results in its definition being duplicated and references to the module parameter replace by references to the concrete module argument.
+Operationally, each application of a parameterised module results in its definition being duplicated and references to the module parameter replace by references to the concrete module argument.
 This is quite similar to how C++ templates are implemented.
-Indeed, parametric modules can be seen as a simplified variant with no specialisation, and with module types to ensure rigid type checking.
-In C++, a template is type-checked when it is instantiated, whereas a parametric module is type-checked when it is defined.
+Indeed, parameterised modules can be seen as a simplified variant with no specialisation, and with module types to ensure rigid type checking.
+In C++, a template is type-checked when it is instantiated, whereas a parameterised module is type-checked when it is defined.

-Parametric modules, like other modules, can contain more than one declaration.
+Parameterised modules, like other modules, can contain more than one declaration.
 This feature is useful for giving related functionality a common abstraction, for example to implement linear algebra operations that are polymorphic over the type of scalars.
 The following example